 Beatrice Gibson (b.1978) is an artist and filmaker based in London.
 Her films are often improvized in nature, exploring the pull between chaos and control in the process of their own making.
-Drawing on figures from experimental modernist composition and experimental literature - such as Cornelius Cardew, Robert Ashley to Gertrude Stein - her films are often participatory, incorporating co-creative and collaborative processes and ideas.
+Drawing on figures from experimental modernist composition and literature - such as Cornelius Cardew, Robert Ashley to Gertrude Stein - her films are often participatory, incorporating co-creative and collaborative processes and ideas.

 Gibson's films are distributed by LUX, London and Argos, Brussels.
 She is represented by Laura Bartlett.